 So our answer is YES, convenience food can be healthy you just have to find the right ones!
 Here's a few ingredients you should look for when choosing ready-made meals to allow you to make the best choice for your health, your taste buds and that grumbling tum!

 Healthy fats are linked to reducing heart disease and improving overall good health when eaten in moderation and in substitution of saturated fats.
-In small quantities unsaturated fats such as Extra Virgin Olive Oil can actually be good for you.
-Not only does it help the food taste great, it can also improve your good cholesterol.
+In small quantities, unsaturated fats such as Extra Virgin Olive Oil can be good for you.
+Not only does it help the food taste great, but it can also improve your good cholesterol.

-When it comes to protein, conventional thinking suggest the more protein the better.
-This is not always the case as the average person with a standard level of activity generally can only digest up to 25g of protein in a single meal.
-While its true that animal sources pack a protein punch, 49% of the protein supply comes from non-meat sources.
-These include beans, eggs, quinoa, nuts and dairy.
-Not only are they affordable but they also offer other micronutrient benefits
+When it comes to protein, we naturally think the more protein the better.
+This is not always the case as the average person - with a standard level of activity - generally only digests up to 25g of protein in a single meal.
+While it's true that animal sources pack a protein punch, 49% of the protein supply comes from non-meat sources.
+These include beans, quinoa, nuts and dairy, which also offer other nutritional benefits.

 There is no disputing the health benefits of eating five serves of vegetables a day.
-They’re nutrient power houses that are rich in vitamins, fibre, potassium, minerals, antioxidants that are repeatedly shown to play a role in reducing chronic diseases.
+They’re nutrient powerhouses that are rich in vitamins, fibre, potassium, minerals and antioxidants that are repeatedly shown to play a role in reducing chronic diseases.
 One serve is about 75g (e.g. for cooked greens half a cup and for raw salad mixes 1 cup).
-The great thing is the more the merrier - as long as you are getting lots of colour and variety into your diet.
+These should be a staple in your meal choice, we think the more the merrier.